Wonders of the Atacama Desert

 Laguna Tebinquiche (El Origen)

-Laguna Tebinquiche is often called "El Origen" because the pale, knotted formations along the shore are descendents of the earliest microbial life on earth.
-Walking along the wooden paths, you aren't just seeing a pretty lake; you are standing in a place that looks and feels exactly like Earth did billions of years ago, long before humans or even dinosaurs existed.
+Laguna Tebinquiche is often called "El Origen" because the pale, knotted formations along the shore are descendents of the earliest microbial life.
+Walking the paths, you aren't just seeing a pretty lake; you are standing in a place that looks and feels like Earth did billions of years ago.

 Tours